 Each individual becomes a citadel of his own truth-for-me.
 The dismal smoldering wick of self-proclamation is set forth as a light of reality.
 No matter how much we love the glow of our own intellect, its flickering hue is not eternal truth.
 Many times, individualism is given the title of “God,” and self is proclaimed with pious zeal under this name.
 God then takes on as many faces as there are individuals.
 God becomes relative.

-Yet, man’s calling, that for which man was created and for which he exists, is to abide in true Light.
+Yet, man’s calling, that for which man was created and exists, is to abide in true Light.
 God is Light.
 In this light, the shadows of falsehood fade away, and the evanescent nature of self-existence is clearly seen.
 In moving toward Christ the Lord, a person’s eyes are purified and he begins to tread in the endless fields of freedom.
-Freedom is not in a multitude of choice but in a singularity of clear vision.
+Freedom is not in a multitude of choices but in a singularity of clear vision.
 A man is free when he perceives that for which he is created: fellowship with the Living God.

 In this light, the delusional nature of passing phantoms is acutely perceived.
 Truth has been experienced, not in an abstract way but personally – it is enhypostasized in Christ Jesus.

 Knowledge of Truth is based on the experience of vision and faith grounded upon the eternity of truth in the community of revelation – the Body of Christ.
 For the vision of Christ leads to faith, and “faith is the subsistence of things hoped for, a proof of things not seen” (Heb.
 11:1).
 Faith, then, is the vision of reality.
-It is the proof of Reality which those choosing the darkness of the messiah-self do not see.
+This is the proof of Reality that those choosing the darkness of the messiah-self do not see.
 “Faith…brings those things not seen to the same full assurance with what are seen” (St. John Chrysostom).

-A man abiding in experience of Christ acquires authority to proclaim with the Apostle John: “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life – the Life was manifest, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us” (1 Jn 1: 1-2).
+A man abiding in the experience of Christ acquires authority to proclaim with the Apostle John: “That which was from the beginning, which we have heard, which we have seen with our eyes, which we have looked upon, and our hands have handled, concerning the Word of life – the Life was manifest, and we have seen, and bear witness, and declare to you that eternal life which was with the Father and was manifested to us” (1 Jn 1: 1-2).
 Truth is alive and it is our calling to have fellowship with Him, to touch Him, to taste of Him, to live in Him.
 We may converse with Truth Himself; even more so we are called to commune with Him according to His revelation (not according to our “likes” and “dislikes”).

 The person who has experienced Christ Jesus in Truth may then speak to the uncertainty of humanity’s self-imposed ephemeral existence with its self-created messiahs.
 This is an authority that is beyond strong belief in one’s own opinions.
 It is authority based in vision and the corporate experience of eternity in the Body of Christ; for even those who choose the shadowlands may ascribe authority to the phantoms they put their trust in.